kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Total                                                   | 100 pts
 --------------------------------------------------------|--------
 **Project proposal**                                    | 5 pts
+**Preliminary EDA**                                     | 5 pts
 **Written report**                                      | 50 pts
+**Project repo & reproducibility**                      | 10 pts
+**Peer feedback**                                       | 5 pts
 **Slides**                                              | 10 pts
-**GitHub repo & reproducibility**                       | 5 pts
-**Video presentation**                                  | 20 pts
+**Oral presentation**                                   | 15 pts
-**Peer feedback**                                       | 10 pts

 **<i>Note: No late projects are accepted.</i>**

 ## Data sources

 In order for you to have the greatest chance of success with this project it is important that you choose a manageable dataset.
 This means that the data should be readily accessible and large enough that multiple relationships can be explored.
-Your dataset must have **at least 500 observations and at least ten variables (or has been approved by Prof. Tackett)**.
+Your dataset must have **at least 500 observations and at least ten variables (or has been approved by Dr. Fitz**.
 The dataset should include a rich mix of categorical, discrete numeric, and continuous numeric data.

-If you are using a dataset that comes in a format that we haven't encountered in class (for instance, a `.DAT` file), make sure that you are able to load it into RStudio as this can be tricky depending on the source.
-If you are having trouble, ask for help before it is too late.

 **Data sets that can't be used:**